BLCM/bl3mods/Apocalyptech/README.md

 was obsoleted by one of my other mods).
 There's a README in there which details most of those, so feel free to browse around if you want.

+## Data Processing

+There's also a `dataprocessing` dir here, which is various utils that I use to pull data from BL3, mostly using the `bl3mods` and `bl3hotfixmod` modules up in the main dir of this repo.
+These are often in service of mod creation, though there's also scripts which populate some Google Sheets that I maintain as well.

 Licenses
 ========